Every idea starts with a problem. Ours was simple: illiteracy.

 Here’s what we do and why:

 Our apparel and accessories promote a love for books and reading.
-We know young people mimic adults, and our products create affirmation opportunities whether you are drinking from an I Love Books mug or taking a walk in one of our hoodies.
+Young people mimic adults, and our products create affirmation opportunities whether you are shopping with an I Love Books bag or taking a walk in one of our hoodies.
 When young people know adults read, they are more likely to become readers as well.

 We know that if young people have books, they still need to identify as readers to become lifelong learners.
-So we celebrate books through art and music (BOOKS x ART x MUSIC = BAM).
+So we celebrate books through art and music (BOOKS + ART + MUSIC = BAM).
 We believe it’s our job to meet young people where they are – if they do not love books now, we plan to change that.

 Books are powerful.
 Every purchase you make puts books in the hands of young people who need their power to change the world.

-We hope you join our movement to end illiteracy #bookbybook.
+We hope you join our movement to end illiteracy, BOOK x BOOK.

 @chiefbookman - Founder